waco-org/waco-master/README.md

 An Ansible role that orchestrates the installation of several developer oriented tools by driving other roles.
-Supported distributions are the currently maintained releases of the Red Hat family and derivatives.
-At this time tests are run on CentOS 8, CentOS 7, Fedora 35 and Fedora 34.
+Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and of the Ubuntu LTS variants.
+At this time tests are run on Rocky Linux 8, CentOS 7, Fedora 35, Fedora 34, Ubuntu 20.04 and Ubuntu 18.04.

 The currently supported tools and applications are: